CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 ## Example Configuration

 The following example uses the topology illustrated here.
+It shows one rack for simplicity, but multiple racks can be added to this topology.

 {{<img src="/images/cumulus-linux/EVPN-MH-example-config.png">}}